Azure/batch-shipyard/docs/05-batch-shipyard-from-scratch-step-by-step.md

 A job can have multiple tasks assigned to it, however, for this sample we only need to execute one command.
 First, we must reference the correct Docker image to use when executing the job, which is `busybox`.
-Notice that this property, `docker_iamge` matches exactly to that of the image name specified under `docker_images` in the `config.yaml` file.
+Notice that this property, `docker_image` matches exactly to that of the image name specified under `docker_images` in the `config.yaml` file.
 Finally, the `command` is set to `wc -l /etc/group` which counts the number of lines found in the `/etc/group` file.